 Install Windows 10 Codec Pack

-Installing the codec pack on Windows 10 that are needed to play the video will help to make the video format supported so that it can be played without any issues.
+Installing the codec pack on Windows 10 that is needed to play the video will help to make the video format supported so that it can be played without any issues.
 While you could identify the video codec that you need and download then install it specifically, an easier option is to download some of the more comprehensive codec packs that are out there – such as the K-Lite Codec Pack.

 Once the codec is installed, you will be able to play the video on any media player.
 The only caveat is that typically the video will be decoded using software – which will be processor-intensive.
 Slower PCs may struggle with high-quality videos when using software decoding.